The Mystery of Viking Music

 This is a modern day example of a “war chant” proving that old traditions still live on, even if the specifics are lost.

 Viking Music in Pop Culture

 Even though much of the Viking history has been lost due their inability to record their own acts and great feats they achieved, the spirit of the Viking warrior and performer live on to this very day.
 Certain aspects of Viking culture is still celebrated and revered.
 Modern day interpretations of Viking and Norse music are also featured in games, building the mood and helping immerse the player in the fantasy world.

 In addition to being featured prominently in video games, norse music has played a powerful role in a number of successful hit TV shows and movies, such as “Vikings” by the History channel and “The Last Kingdom” by Netflix.

 Not much is known about the history surrounding Viking music.
 Not much is known about their songs of love, peace and war, however, much is known about the ways of the Viking people and the lasting influence that they have left on this world.

-Hopefully one day more will be learned and discovered about Viking music and the mystery that surrounds this period of time will finally have its curtain pulled back, revealing a key part of Viking history.
+Hopefully, one day more will be learned and discovered about Viking music, pulling back the curtain surrounding so much that is still unkown of this period in time, revealing a key part of Viking history.